 Membership in the University of Miami Law Review is limited to second- and third-year law students.
 There are two ways to become a member of the Law Review.

-First, rising second-year law students may grade-on to the Law Review by placing in the top ten percent of their first year class or section.
+First, for volume 76, rising second-year law students may grade-on to the Law Review by placing in the top seven percent of their first year class or section.
 More information regarding grading on to the Law Review can be found in the bylaws.